globalizejs/globalize/readme.md

 You will also need to have already generated the versions table that paper_trail expects.
 See the paper_trail README for more details.

-Also, please see the tests in test/globalize3/versioning_test.rb for some current gotchas.
+Also, please see the tests in `test/globalize3/versioning_test.rb` for some current gotchas.

 ## I18n fallbacks for empty translations

 It is possible to enable fallbacks for empty translations.
 It will depend on the configuration setting you have set for I18n translations in your Rails config.

-You can enable them by adding the next line to @config/application.rb@ (or only @config/environments/production.rb@ if you only want them in production)
+You can enable them by adding the next line to `config/application.rb` (or only `config/environments/production.rb` if you only want them in production)

 ```ruby
 config.i18n.fallbacks = true
 ```

-By default, globalize3 will only use fallbacks when your translation model does not exist or the translation value for the item you've requested is @nil@.
-However it is possible to also use fallbacks for @blank@ translations by adding @:fallbacks_for_empty_translations => true@ to the @translates@ method.
+By default, globalize3 will only use fallbacks when your translation model does not exist or the translation value for the item you've requested is `nil`.
+However it is possible to also use fallbacks for `blank` translations by adding `:fallbacks_for_empty_translations => true` to the `translates` method.

 ```ruby
 class Post < ActiveRecord::Base